MikeFultonDev/samples-old/README.md

 # samples
-Samples that I want to share with the public
+Samples that I want to share with the general public